shashanksp04/shashanksp04/README.md

 ## Resources
 - **Resume** :
   - Want to know more about me?
-Get a copy of my Resume from [here](https://github.com/user-attachments/files/16103030/Resume_Shashank_2024.pdf)
+Get a copy of my Resume from [here](https://github.com/user-attachments/files/16363953/Resume_Shashank_2024.pdf)

-- **Cover Letter**
-  - Grab a copy of the Cover Letter from [here](https://github.com/shashanksp04/shashanksp04/files/14052467/Cover.Letter.pdf)

 ##
 Feel free to reach out for collaboration or discussions! 🚀